Computer speakers

-Computer speakers, or multimedia speakers, are speakers sold for use with computers, although usually capable of other audio uses, e.g. for an MP3 player.
+Computer speakers, or multimedia speakers, are speakers marketed for use with computers, although usually capable of other audio uses, e.g. for a shelf stereo or television.
 Most such speakers have an internal amplifier and consequently require a power source, which may be by a mains power supply often via an AC adapter, batteries, or a USB port.
-The signal input connector is often a 3.5 mm jack plug (usually color-coded lime green per the PC 99 standard); RCA connectors are sometimes used, and a USB port may supply both signal and power (requiring additional circuitry, and only suitable for use with a computer).
-Battery-powered wireless Bluetooth speakers require no connections at all.
-Most computers have speakers of low power and quality built in; when external speakers are connected they disable the built-in speakers.
+The signal input connector is often an analog 3.5 mm jack plug (usually color-coded lime green per the PC 99 standard); RCA connectors are sometimes used, and a USB port or Bluetooth antenna may supply a digital signal to an onboard DAC (some of which work only on computers with an appropriate device driver).
+Battery-powered wireless speakers require no cables at all.
+Most computers have speakers of low power and quality built in; when external speakers are connected they disable the built-in speakers by default.
 Altec Lansing claims to have created the computer speaker market in 1990.

 Computer speakers range widely in quality and in price.
-Computer speakers sometimes packaged with computer systems are small, plastic, and have mediocre sound quality.
+Computer speakers packaged with computer systems are typically small, plastic, and have mediocre sound quality.
 Some computer speakers have equalization features such as bass and treble controls.
-Bluetooth speakers can be connected with a computer by using an Aux jack and compatible adaptor.

 More sophisticated computer speakers can have a subwoofer unit to enhance bass output.
 The larger subwoofer enclosure usually contains the amplifiers for the subwoofer and the left and right speakers.

-Some computer displays have rather basic speakers built-in.
+Some discrete computer displays have rather basic integrated speakers, or accommodations for mounting matching satellite speakers or a soundbar externally.
 Laptop computers have built-in integrated speakers, usually small and of restricted sound quality to conserve space.